JunaidHasssan/html-portfolio/README.md

 # html-portfolio
-This is my portfolio website which I created using only HTML.This will help me in my journe.y of learning Web Developmenmt https://junaidhasssan.github.io/html-portfolio/
+This is my portfolio website which I created using only HTML.This will help me in my journey of learning Web Developmenmt https://junaidhasssan.github.io/html-portfolio/